 The top surfaces of the purlins shall be uniform and plane.
 They shall be painted before fixing on top.

-These are thin strips of wood which are fixed on the common rafters or on the top of ceiling boards to support the roofing materials such as tiles, sheets, etc. Batten could be also made of metal or plastic.
+These are thin strips of wood that are fixed on the common rafters or on the top of ceiling boards to support the roofing materials such as tiles, sheets, etc. Batten could be also made of metal or plastic.

 Types of Pitched Roof